mhorga/mhorga.github.io/_posts/2016-02-08-using-metalkit-part-5.markdown

 command_encoder.setVertexBuffer(uniform_buffer, offset: 0, atIndex: 1)
 {% endhighlight %}

-Finally, let's move to the __Shaders.metal__ file for the last part of the configuration.
+Finally, let's move to __Shaders.metal__ for the last part of the configuration.
 Below the `Vertex` struct, create a new struct named __Uniforms__ that will hold our model matrix:

 {% highlight swift %}
 struct Uniforms {